-The Taylor rule (and its variants) should be used with care when it is used more than a description of the response function of the central bank or for normative interpretations.16 If it is to be used in the normative spin, it is absolutely important to find a time period when conduct and consequences of monetary policy conduct are impeccable.
+The Taylor rule (and its variants) should be used with care when it is used as more than a description of the response function of the central bank or for normative interpretations.15 If it is to be used in the normative spin, it is absolutely important to find a time period when conduct and consequences of monetary policy conduct are impeccable.

-In Japan's case, after the mistake of 1972-74, the Bank of Japan gained de facto independence by reminding the government of the sorry episode in 1972-73.17 The Bank of Japan successfully lowered the inflation rate from 10 percent in 1975 to 2 percent in early-1980s.18 Once the inflation rate was brought down to the level near 2%, the monetary policy entered a happy state of maintaining low and stable inflation rate.
+In Japan's case, after the mistake of 1972 to 1974, the Bank of Japan gained de facto independence by reminding the government of the sorry episode in 1972 and 1973.16 The Bank of Japan successfully lowered the inflation rate from 10 percent in 1975 to 2 percent in the early 1980s.17 Once the inflation rate was brought down to a level near 2 percent, the monetary policy entered a happy state of maintaining a low and stable inflation rate.
 Monetary policy during the economic boom toward the end of the 1980s was a bit controversial in retrospect, because it allowed an asset price bubble to form, which later burst.
 However, in the sense of CPI price stability, the second half of the 1980s had a good performance.
-In the 1990s, there is some question raised by several authors whether loosening of monetary policy after the bubble burst, 1991-92, was quick enough to prevent a sharp decline in output after 1993.19 However, the Bank of Japan had controlled the interest rate in an attempt of stabilizing inflation and output until the financial system falls into a serious crisis, with some failure of medium size regional bank, and the official discount rate being lowered to 0.5% in September 1995.
-Soon after the interest rate was lowered to 0.5% in September 1995, the Bank of Japan lost its grip on inflation, partly due to the zero bound of the nominal interest rate and partly due to near deflation.
+In the 1990s, there was some question raised by several authors whether loosening of monetary policy after the bubble burst (1991 and 1992) was quick enough to prevent a sharp decline in output after 1993.18 However, the Bank of Japan had controlled the interest rate in an attempt to stabilize inflation and output until the financial system fell into a serious crisis, with some failure of medium-size regional bank, and the official discount rate being lowered to 0.5 percent in September 1995.
+Soon after the interest rate was lowered to 0.5 percent in September 1995, the Bank of Japan lost its grip on infla-